fusuyfusuy/School-Projects/pycle/README.md

 We scraped data from various sources and decided to use [ChainReactionCycles](https://www.chainreactioncycles.com).
 We interviewed with professionals to learn which part of a bicycle is more important in which scenarios.
 We also interviewed and surveyed students about what they would like to see in a bicycle suggestion system.

 We made couple presentations at the class, and demonstrated the system.
-We received a grade of BB :/

 ---